Community Run Ambassador Program

 Now at 50 years old, Erin continues to take a balanced approach to fitness, including gravel riding, backcountry backpacking, weight training, swimming, road cycling, and running.

 Kim has been running the dykes of Richmond her whole life.
 Richmond born and bred and still a local resident, she is a former member of Kajaks Track & Field Club and ran her first Vancouver Sun Run at 12 years old.
 She ran on scholarships for the varsity UBC track and Queen's University running teams, and then progressed to road running.
 She has ran 6 international marathons, including Boston, New York, and Vienna.

 As a strong advocate for health and wellness and being active for life, Kim pursued a career in physiotherapy and is the owner and founder of Physio2U, which started in Richmond, BC.
 In the past, she has volunteered as a cross-country coach and board member for Kajaks, and has raced many Icebreaker 8K's.
-She is thrilled to be an ambassador for the 2022 Steveston Icebreaker 8K.
+She is thrilled to be back as an ambassador for the 2023 Steveston Icebreaker 8K.

 If you live in Richmond, you will likely see her training at Minoru track and the dykes wearing her favourite New Balance 1400v6 running shoes!
 Be sure to stay tuned for running injury prevention tips from Kim on social media - @kimphysio.

 Dean is a person fuelled by passion.
 His love for the outdoors, fitness, and connection has been a constant in his life from an early age.
 Dean is a lifelong Richmond resident, and is grateful to be raising two kids in the city he grew up in.
 In addition to being a dad, Dean wears many hats, including lululemon run ambassador, teacher, musician, podcaster, and pastor.
 He lives and breathes community, connection and movement, and he especially loves when those three things converge, and running has served as an intersection for those three passions.